Anthoceros fusiformis

 Distinguishing Features

-Ephemeral and infrequent, this dark green Anthoceros has a fluted and heavily dissected thallus that can range from dime-to-quarter-sized in the seasonally saturated fine sediments on which it thrives.
+Ephemeral but frequent, this dark green Anthoceros has a fluted and heavily dissected thallus that can range from dime-to-quarter-sized in the seasonally saturated fine sediments on which it thrives.
 When fertile, it has a towering (5-10cm) horn emerging from the thallus that produces black spores, giving the entire structure a dark palour.
+The dark spores have characteristic spikes (echinate) seen under the microscope.

 Similar species